Working in Amsterdam?

 Working in Amsterdam

 Amsterdam is mainly known for its picturesque canals and beautiful parks.
-However, it also boasts a strong economy and a highly skilled labor force with a high percentage of international employees.
+However, it also boasts one of the strongest economies in Europe and a highly skilled labor force with a high percentage of international employees.
 A lot of services throughout the city cater to expats working in Amsterdam.
 From English-speaking attorneys to international schools, Amsterdam is all set up for an international workforce.

-Many international companies have their Dutch business headquarters in Amsterdam.
+Many international companies have their Dutch business headquarters in Amsterdam, such as Shell, Unilever, and Nike.
 The financial and business districts in and around the city are the areas where most expats are employed.
 Some smaller companies have their offices in the city center.
 In addition to finance and trade, the tourism industry is another main contributor to the city’s economy.

 From Amstelveen to Sloterdijk